 - Leaving unnecessary signs or markings on the roads

-Our client who suffered injuries as a result of the car accident caused by a temporary light fixture had to cover medical bills for the hospital emergency room, CT Scans and MRI Imaging tests, and various consultations with neurologists or follow-ups and other medical costs.
-His recovery process took over a year, with some continuing side effects still remaining.
+Our client who suffered injuries as a result of the car accident caused by a temporary light fixture had to cover medical bills for:

-If you were hurt in a car crash and you don't know what to do, it's important to contact an experienced motor vehicle crash attorney for legal advice and legal representation.
+If you were hurt in a car crash and you don't know what to do, it is important to contact an experienced motor vehicle crash attorney for legal advice and legal representation.

-If you get injured in a work zone car accident in Florida, you may file an injury claim to recover money for damages and pain and suffering.
-This can be a complicated claims process due to the possibility that other party may be responsible for the accident.
+If you get injured in a road construction car accident in Florida, you may file an injury claim to recover money for damages and pain and suffering.
+This can be a complicated claims process due to the possibility that another party may be responsible for the accident.

-The same rules don't always apply to work zone accidents as those our law sets for other types of car crashes.
-Public involvement in such projects, specialized work zone laws and negligence standards can quickly complicate the legal action seeking fair compensation for serious injuries.
+The same rules don't always apply to road construction accidents as those our law sets for other types of car crashes.
+Public involvement in such projects, specialized work zone laws, and negligence standards can quickly complicate the legal action seeking fair compensation for serious injuries.

-If you or a loved one was injured in a construction zone vehicle crash in Miami-Dade, Monroe, Broward, Fort Lauderdale and Palm Beach Counties, Sean M. Cleary is the personal injury lawyer you need.
-Call today at 305.416.9805 for a free initial consultation for your car accident or contact us online.
+If you or a loved one was injured in a construction zone vehicle crash in do not hesitate to contact The Law Offices of Sean M. Cleary for a free initial consultation for your car accident.